autopkg/homebysix-recipes/README.md

 ## Dependencies

 Some of my recipes have parent recipes that live in another repo.
-To add them all in one shot, here are the commands you'll need:
+To add them all in one shot, here is the command you'll need:

 ```
-autopkg repo-add recipes
-autopkg repo-add eholtam-recipes
-autopkg repo-add hansen-m-recipes
-autopkg repo-add jaharmi-recipes
-autopkg repo-add jleggat-recipes
-autopkg repo-add jps3-recipes
-autopkg repo-add keeleysam-recipes
+autopkg repo-add recipes eholtam-recipes hansen-m-recipes jaharmi-recipes jleggat-recipes jps3-recipes keeleysam-recipes rustymyers-recipes
 ```